OWASP/owasp-mastg/Document/0x07d-Assessing-Anti-Reverse-Engineering-Schemes.md

 ## Assessing Obfuscation

-Obfuscation is the process of transforming code and data in ways that make it more difficult to comprehend, while preserving its original meaning or function.
-Think about translating an English sentence into an French one that says the same thing (or pick a different language if you speak French - you get the point).

 The simplest way of making code less comprehensible is stripping information that is meaningful to humans, such as function and variable names.
 Many more intricate ways have been invented by software authors - especially those writing malware and DRM systems - over the past decades, from encrypting portions of code and data, to self-modifying and self-compiling code.

 A standard implementation of a cryptographic primitive can be replaced by a network of key-dependent lookup tables so the original cryptographic key is not exposed in memory ("white-box cryptography").
 Code can be into a secret byte-code language that is then run on an interpreter ("virtualization").
 There are infinite ways of encoding and transforming code and data!